Aiganysh77/sauce_demo_ui/README.md

 I created API model classes to do proper mapping.
 And also used Jackson library for serialization and deserialization.
 I performed get,post, update, delete methods.
 Asserted with Junit.

+As an IDE I used IntelliJ, and all my scenarios were passing last time I ran :)